 For the majority of people within the gluten-free baking community, xanthan gum is the holy grail of baking.
 It’s easily the most popular binding agent and most gluten-free recipes feature it as a crucial ingredient.

 So it leaves us with a problem or perhaps a challenge.
-Are there alternatives to xanthan and if so, how can you use them in your baking to perhaps avoid the negative health effects that using xanthan may bring?
-We’ll look at some alternatives in this article.
+Are there alternatives to xanthan gum and, if so, how can you use them in your baking to perhaps avoid the negative health effects that using xanthan may bring?
+Here are some alternatives and how to use them to substitute for xanthan gum in recipes.

 Chia seeds are an excellent binding agent and can absorb up to 12 times their own weight in water.
 They form a gel-like substance which improves the consistency of dough and locks in moisture when baking breads, pastries and cakes.